Sithi uhm ingonyama." note

 The Lion King tells the story of a lion cub named Simba who is heir to the African Pride Lands, only to be tricked by his jealous uncle into believing he set into motion the events that led to the death of his father, Mufasa, who is the Pride Land's ruler.
 Simba flees the Pride Lands in shame, but is saved from certain death in the wastelands by two wisecracking animals who raise Simba under their responsibility-free philosophy of "Hakuna Matata" ("no worries").
 However, when Simba meets an old friend from his past years later, he must decide whether to continue his carefree existence or return to the dying Pride Lands and reclaim his throne from Scar's treacherous and iron-pawed rule.

-The original film's success led to a massive franchise that includes two TV series, a good but notoriously hard video game for Sega Genesis and Super Nintendo, and the third-longest running and the highest-grossing Broadway musical of all time.
+The original film's success led to a massive franchise that includes two TV series, a video game for Sega Genesis and Super Nintendo, and the third-longest running and the highest-grossing Broadway musical of all time.
 It remains one of Disney's biggest animated cash cows to this day; in 2011, The Lion King received a re-release in Disney Digital 3D, which became the first re-release of a movie since the 1997 re-release of Return of the Jedi to hit number one at the box office.

 One of the approximately 40 foreign dubs of this movie, incidentally, was in Zulu, and it remains the only Disney movie to ever have been dubbed in an African language.